Global search

 Primary navigation

-Over the past five years an average of 131 people have lost their lives on Victoria’s regional roads each year.
-Sadly in 2022 alone, that number reached 135 people.
+Over the past five years, an average of 131 lives have been tragically lost each year on Victoria's regional roads.

-Victoria is leading the way in improving driver safety with the introduction of compulsory seatbelt legislation and strict laws about drink driving and phone use.
-As part of their Safer Roads Program, Regional Roads Victoria are also implementing road safety barriers, widening road shoulders, and upgrading areas for cyclist and pedestrians.
-But road infrastructure and road laws are only part of the solution to reducing fatalities and injuries on our roads.
+Victoria is leading the way in improving driver safety by introducing compulsory seatbelt legislation and strict laws about drink driving and phone use.
+As part of their Safer Roads Program, Regional Roads Victoria is also implementing road safety barriers, widening road shoulders, and upgrading areas for cyclists and pedestrians.
+However, road infrastructure and road laws are only part of the solution to reducing fatalities and injuries on our roads.

 Regional and rural roads are often quiet, long and dark – a combination that can easily lull drivers into a fatigued state.
 One simple yet vitally important step all Victorian drivers can take to avoid loss of life or serious injury is not driving tired.